SoftwareHeritage/swhapguide/SWHAP@Pisa.md

 where  **\$repo_url** is `https://github.com/Unipisa/CMM/`.

-A few hours later, the archived software will be visible in the Software Heritage archive at
+A short time after (this may go up to a few hours for huge repositories), the archived software will be visible in the Software Heritage archive at

 [**[https://archive.softwareheritage.org/browse/origin/https://github.com/Unipisa/CMM]{.underline}**](https://archive.softwareheritage.org/browse/origin/https://github.com/Unipisa/CMM)